kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/16_chapter_XV.md

 evident that there must be from the top an excellent view of its own north-western slopes and those of K^2^, as well as of all the unknown territory lying east of Windy Gap, Broad Peak and the Gasherbrums.
-If too serious obstacles offered themselves to an ascent, It might still be possible to descend to the other side of the col and make an expedition on the glaciers eastward and southward, or to round Staircase Peak to a point where the northern wall of K^2^ might become visible.
+If too serious obstacles offered themselves to an ascent, it might still be possible to descend to the other side of the col and make an expedition on the glaciers eastward and southward, or to round Staircase Peak to a point where the northern wall of K^2^ might become visible.